Impaired fasting glucose (IFG) or impaired glucose tolerance (IGT) or borderline diabetes are the other names of prediabetes.

 What is the difference between prediabetes and type 2 diabetes?

-Prediabetes is slightly higher sugar in the bloodstream than it actually is.
+Prediabetes is slightly higher sugar in the bloodstream than it is.
 It is an early warning sign that the body is struggling to maintain a healthy blood glucose level.

 Type 1 diabetes is an entirely different condition that results due to auto-immune dysfunction attacking the pancreas and destroyed the insulin-secreting pancreatic beta cells.
-This leads to low or no insulin secretion by the pancreatic beta cells.
+That leads to low or no insulin secretion by the pancreatic beta cells.

 What causes prediabetes?
 What are the risk factors of prediabetes?